 Book Title: SecretsBook Author: Jacqueline WilsonDate Published: May 2003Publisher: Corgi Genre: Children’s Fiction, RealismStar Rating: ★★★★ Introduction Hello, and welcome to Berg’s Book Club—the only book club that has a polar bear assistant!
-With university on Christmas Break, I have decided to use some of my time by reading.
-Oh, how I have missed being able to read. […]
+With university on Christmas Break, […]

 Many people worry about a child’s reaction to disability.
 A few years ago, parents wrote to the BBC about Children’s Presenter, Cerrie Burnell because of her missing limb.
 Parents with […]

 So, lately I have spoken a lot about the disability benefit, Personal Independence Plan (PIP) and it was suggested by my dad that I write a post on what the […]